Roswell Independent School District

 The Roswell Independent School District is a public school district based in Roswell, New Mexico, United States.

 In addition to Roswell, the district includes Midway.

 History

 In 2018 Ann Lynn McIlroy became superintendent.

 2014 school shooting

 On January 14, 2014, at about 8:10 am, a student opened fire inside the gymnasium of Berrendo Middle School.
 The suspect then surrendered to a staff member and was taken into police custody.
 A 12-year-old student and a 13-year-old student were both airlifted to a hospital in Lubbock, Texas, in critical condition.
 The suspected shooter was a seventh-grade 12-year-old student at the school named Mason Campbell, who used a shotgun that was smuggled into the school inside a duffle bag.
-Campbell is facing three counts of aggravated battery with a firearm, and can be confined in a juvenile detention facility until he turns 21 years old.
+Campbell faced three counts of aggravated battery with a firearm, and potential confinement in a juvenile detention facility until 21 years of age.
+In 2015, Campbell received the maximum sentence.